 Since Bill won the Golden Script last year, his feature script THE OLD BUG was optioned, and he was hired to write another feature.
-Bill also wrote a video game that was just announced on Summer Game Fest this year.
+Bill also wrote a video game that was just announced on Summer Game Fest.
 "The Golden Script helped me a lot to expand on my craft.
 I’ve been working non-stop ever since.
 I’m from Brazil, so it means a lot for a Latino writer to get that much exposure."

 Dallas Gibson, 2017 WINNER

 Since finishing third in the 2017 edition of The Golden Script Competition with his script OVERWATCH, Dallas has written six more feature screenplays with several winning awards in Italy, India, Australia and back in the United States.
-OVERWATCH in particular, was picked up to be produced by Tammie Smith and Smith International Productions in July of this year!
+OVERWATCH in particular, was picked up to be produced by Tammie Smith and Smith International Productions.
 "So a big thank you to The Golden Script Competition, since earning my first award there in 2017 my writing has been continued to be noticed around the world."

 Z.APP continued to garner awards and placements throughout 2020.
 Right before the pandemic, it had an LA-based executive producer who had secured an agreement with a top flight LA-based distributor and were moving on securing a production company.
 Justin has also had success with another couple of feature screenplays, one a horror which secured the Grand Jury Prize for Best Horror Screenplay at an Oscar-qualifying festival.
 He has secured a literary manager in the UK in 2021 - Red Door Vision - and they are currently working on promoting his screenplays in the Marche du Film at Cannes.
 James A. Allen has also had a number of festival successes with a short film that he wrote, directed and edited.
 Currently, he is in early discussion stages over a TV project.

 Martin Richmond, 2018 FINALIST